OmmyZhang/special-git-commit-hash/README.md

 special-git-commit
 ===

-A command line tool to create commit hashes with the special prefix you want.
+A command line tool for generating commit hashes with the special prefix you want.